 Placing a student in reasonable fear of physical or emotional harm; or 4.
 Placing a student in reasonable fear of damage to or loss of personal property.

-217.B Cyberbullying: Bullying includes cyberbullying and/or bullying through electronic communication devices including, but not limited to, social networking, email, instant messages, text messages, tweets (via Twitter), blogs, photo and video sharing, chat rooms, dash boards, or websites.
+217.B Cyberbullying (Violent): Bullying includes cyberbullying and/or bullying through electronic communication devices including, but not limited to, social networking, email, instant messages, text messages, tweets (via Twitter), blogs, photo and video sharing, chat rooms, dash boards, or websites.
 Cyberbullying may include acts that occur outside of school if certain criteria are met.
 The complete Prohibition of Bullying/Harassment Policy, complaint and investigation procedures are posted on the District website at www.pps.k12.pa.us/Page/481, and in every building and classroom.

-218. Hazing: Hazing occurs when a person intentionally, knowingly, or recklessly, for the purpose of initiating, admitting, or affiliating a student with an organization, or for the purpose of continuing or enhancing membership or status in an organization, causes, coerces or forces a student to do any of the following:
+218. Hazing (Violent): Hazing occurs when a person intentionally, knowingly, or recklessly, for the purpose of initiating, admitting, or affiliating a student with an organization, or for the purpose of continuing or enhancing membership or status in an organization, causes, coerces or forces a student to do any of the following:

 Violate federal or state criminal law.